Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 Twilight Zone Day

-In human history and related folklore, twilight is considered a liminal time, a transitional period in which all kinds of strange occurrences may happen - social hierarchies may be reversed or temporarily dissolved, continuity of tradition may become uncertain, and future outcomes once taken for granted may be thrown into doubt.
-Many cultures regarded it as a time during which humans were especially prone to interactions and hauntings by witches, spirits, faeries or particularly ghosts -- liminal beings, neither alive nor dead.
-If you live near the Arctic Circle, the "sustained twilight of May" provides other special opportunities of the astronomical kind.
-"The Belt of Venus" a pink glow above the horizon is visible shortly in the twilight before sunrise or after sunset!
+In human history and related folklore, twilight is considered a liminal time, a transitional period of eerie and strange occurrences - social hierarchies may be reversed or temporarily dissolved, continuity of tradition may become uncertain, and future outcomes taken for granted may be thrown into doubt.
+Many cultures regarded it as a time during which humans were vulnerable to interactions and hauntings by witches, spirits, faeries, and ghosts!
+Animals most active during the twilight hours and are said to be "crepuscular", including: guinea pigs, rabbits, jaguars, ocelots, moose, wombats, and wallabies!
+If you live near the Arctic Circle, the "sustained twilight of May" provides special twilight opportunities of the astronomical kind.
+"The Belt of Venus", a pink glow above the horizon, is visible shortly in the twilight before sunrise or after sunset!

 Twilight on Earth is the illumination of the lower atmosphere when the Sun itself is not directly visible because it is below the horizon.
 Twilight is produced by sunlightscattering in the upper atmosphere, illuminating the lower atmosphere so that Earth's surface is neither completely lit nor completely dark.